ALTIBASE/Documents/Manuals/Altibase_7.3/eng/Spatial SQL Reference.md

 In Altibase, the GEOMETRY data type can be represented using any of the three ways described below:

 -   WKT (Well-Known Text): A text format in which a spatial object is represented using letters and numbers.
 This allows it to be processed directly within SQL applications or other similar applications.
-The WKT format was designed using simple gramar for easy readability.
+The WKT format was designed using simple grammar for easy readability.
 -   WKB (Well-Known Binary): A format in which a spatial object is represented in binary form.
 It was designed for the purpose of efficiently transferring and performing operations on GEOMETRY type data.
 -   EWKT(Extended Well-Known Text) format: A text format in which Spatial Reference Identifier (SRID) information representing spatial objects has been added to the WKT format.
 -   EWKB(Extended Well-Known Binary) format: A text format in which Spatial Reference Identifier (SRID) information representing spatial objects is added to the WKB format